 Trial Use: The cost that was covered by solution trial credits.

 Due Partner: Payment accrued for you, calculated as

 (Charges - Trial Use) * revenue share.

 By default, the report is broken down by the SKU, Google Entity, and Resource.
 When you set up your reports, you can choose these additional breakdowns:

 By account: This adds an Account ID column to the report, which shows a billing ID for the customer.
 You can use this ID to track metrics like churn or trial conversions.
 The account ID is not the customer's Google Cloud billing ID, but it is specific to the customer's billing account.

 By location: This adds a Location column to the report, which holds the country code for the customer's location.
 If the customer is in the US or Canada, the column includes the country and state code.

 Customer Insights reports

-For customers who are using business accounts, you also get a daily and monthly Customer Insights report, which includes information about how customers are using your software.
-The daily reports are for two days before, based on Pacific Daylight Time (PDT), and the monthly report is generated on the 2nd calendar day of the subsequent month.
+You also get a daily and monthly Customer Insights report, which includes information about how customers are using your software.
+The daily reports are for two days before, based on Pacific Time (PT), and the monthly report is generated on the 2nd calendar day of the subsequent month.